 If you would like to collaborate with the MRC as part of our campaigning on BBC Charter review, please get in touch.
 Further updates on the MRC’s work will be listed on our BBC Charter review campaign page.

 The BBC Charter review is the most important decision about the UK’s media in over a decade.
 It follows that the British public – who fund the BBC, use its services and whose lives are shaped (for better or worse) by what the BBC creates – deserve a direct role in debating and deciding what kind of BBC we want, how it is organised and what its purposes should be.
-The Government’s public consultation on BBC Charter renewal, however, is little more than a lacklustre online survey.
-It squashes the public’s role in shaping the future of the BBC into 32 poorly designed tick-box questions, most of which are neither accessible, substantive nor likely to produce useful findings on the public’s views.
+The Government’s public consultation on BBC Charter renewal, however, is little more than an online survey.
+It squashes the public’s role in shaping the future of the BBC into 32 tick-box questions, many of which are poorly designed, expecting expert knowledge to understand and are therefore unlikely to produce useful findings on the public’s views.

-Some of the questions trivialise debates on BBC reform to the point of irrelevance.
+Some of the questions trivialise vital debates on BBC reform.
 Question 1 asks simplistically if respondents “agree or disagree that the BBC’s current Mission and Public Purpose should remain the same?” – with no opportunity for respondents to evaluate the Mission and each Purpose individually, offer thoughts on how well the Public Purposes function, or to specify what they would like to keep or change.

-Along with over-simplified “agree or disagree” framing, the consultation also suffers from ‘shopping list’ questions.
-These present numerous non-exclusive and positive-sounding options for BBC reform, with no further explanation of how these reforms would work.
-The proposals in Question 8, on “options aiming to enhance the BBC’s accountability”, are unlikely to draw furious public opposition.
-Yet there are certainly widely contrasting public views on (and, by nature of the BBC’s unaccountability, limited understanding of) what it means in practice to e.g. change the structure of the Board, enhance parliamentary scrutiny of the BBC, or to require the BBC to “hear regional perspectives”.
-Tellingly, the questionnaire allows just a 200 word free-text box for more detailed thoughts on these major matters of governance, independence and accountability.
+Along with over-simplified “agree or disagree” framing, the consultation also features ‘shopping list’ questions.
+These present numerous non-exclusive and positive-sounding options for BBC reform, which would be difficult for anyone to disagree with.
+There is no further explanation of how these reforms would work – information that might help deliver richer and more informative responses.
+For example, the proposals in Question 8, on “options aiming to enhance the BBC’s accountability”, are unlikely to draw furious public opposition.
+Yet there are certainly widely contrasting public views on (and limited public understanding of) what it means in practice to e.g. change the structure of the Board, enhance parliamentary scrutiny of the BBC, or to require the BBC to “hear regional perspectives”.
+The questionnaire allows just a 200 word free-text box for more detailed contributions – suggesting that Government is not interested in further public discussion on these major matters of governance, independence and accountability

-The Government’s choice to launch a 12-week consultation in the middle of December – days before many will take time off for the Christmas holidays – shows a dismissive and antidemocratic attitude towards the importance and value of public participation in policymaking.
-The Government’s terms of reference suggests that this rushed and muddled survey will be the only opportunity for the general public to contribute to Charter review, before Ministers proceed with insular ‘stakeholder engagement’ and behind-closed-doors negotiations that typify so much media policymaking.
+The Government’s choice to launch a 12-week consultation in the middle of December – days before many will take time off for the Christmas holidays – shows a lack of concern for the importance and value of public participation in policymaking, which undermines the democratic quality of any potential outcomes.
+The Government’s terms of reference suggests that this rushed and confusing survey will be the only opportunity for the general public to contribute to Charter review, before Ministers proceed with opaque ‘stakeholder engagement’ and behind-closed-doors negotiations that typify so much media policymaking.

-This poses a fundamental risk to the essential democratic legitimacy of the BBC, with the views and desires of the BBC’s most vital stakeholders – the British public and licence fee payers – reduced to a handful of percentage figures from a slapdash survey.
+As it stands, the consultation does not lessen the current risks to the essential democratic legitimacy of the BBC, with the views and desires of the BBC’s most vital stakeholders – the British public and licence fee payers – reduced to a handful of percentage figures from a survey that is highly unlikely to deliver meaningful impact.

 The BBC faces extreme financial pressures that constrain its ability to provide a universal public service.
 These have been driven primarily by successive government freezes and below-inflation increases in the value of the licence fee, which have created a 40% real-terms cut to the BBC’s public income since 2010 – resulting in devastating reductions and closures of core BBC services.